Romanucci & Blandin secured $21.3 million Verdict against Chicago Police in Fatal Car Crash Killing Mother of Five

 The officers involved violated numerous CPD pursuit policies during this incident, including failing to terminate the pursuit as it was only initiated for a property crime, failing to have a marked squad car be the primary pursuit vehicle, and most importantly, failing to switch on their lights and sirens on during the pursuit.
 The Carreon family was left without warning that the dangerous situation was approaching and not able to protect themselves.
 Additionally, during the pursuit, a Sergeant from another district ordered the officers via radio to terminate the pursuit immediately once he learned it was only for the possession of a stolen vehicle.

-In addition to Romanucci, Senior Associate Bhavani K. Raveendran and Associates Martin D. Gould, Nicolette A. Ward and Debra Thomas were instrumental in representing the Carreon family.
+In addition to Romanucci, Senior Associate Bhavani K. Raveendran, Associate Debra L. Thomas and others were instrumental in representing the Carreon family.